top of page

 Respiratory Cell Biology and Immunology is a fascinating area of research.
 It is not only essential for our understanding of the pathogenesis of (chronic) lung diseases, but also for the prevention, and treatment of these diseases.

-Research by the team of Hiemstra is conducted in a clinical department where basic, translational and clinical science meet.
-Research is mainly focussed on obstructive lung diseases, but has more recently also developed into lung cancer and lung fibrosis research.
+Research by the PulmoScience Lab is conducted in a clinical department where basic, translational and clinical science meet.
+Research is mainly focused on tissue repair and host defences in various lung diseases.

-Epithelial cells that line the airway and the alveoli take center stage in their research.
-Understanding the function of these cells in health and disease is essential for understanding their role in chronic inflammation, repair of injured lung tissue, and lung cancer.
+Epithelial cells that line the airway and the alveoli take center stage in our research.
+Understanding the function of these cells in health and disease is essential for understanding their role in chronic inflammation, repair of injured lung tissue, and infections.

 OUR HEAD

-Pieter S. Hiemstra is Professor of Respiratory Cell Biology and Immunology, and head of the PulmoScience laboratory Leiden of the Department of Pulmonology of the Leiden University Medical Center (LUMC).
+Anne van der Does is Associate Professor, and head of the PulmoScience Lab, the research lab of the Department of Pulmonology of the Leiden University Medical Center (LUMC).

 Contact Us